-Often discussed but this is a technique that we’ll explain but will not endorse.
+Often talked about but this is a technique that we’ll tell you about but do not endorse.
 Basically, water cure works on the principle that if you really need to pee then your body will let it go … no matter where you are.
 This treatment therefore involves drinking more water to the point where you simply HAVE to go.
 Whether it works or it’s simply a myth it comes with its dangers.

 Self Hypnosis For Shy Bladder: